 It is essential that students conduct 8 required practicals for each of the three GCSEs, which will be assessed in the final exams (15% of questions will be on required practicals).
 Good attendance to school is therefore essential.

-Exams for each of the separate Science GCSEs-Exams 100%
+Exams for each of the separate Science GCSEs - Exams = 100% of the final marks

 Two papers: each paper will assess different topics.

 Duration: both papers are 1 hour 45 minutes.